Testing & Analysis

 contract ColorGeneratorTestHelper {

-public pure returns (bool) {
+public pure returns (string memory);

-public pure returns (string memory) {
+function invertColorPublic(string memory color) public pure returns (string memory);

-The helper enables testing of color equality detection, which only checks for exact matches rather than visual similarity.
-This is a known limitation of the current implementation.
+}The helper enables testing of color equality detection (which only checks for exact matches rather than visual similarity), hex parsing boundaries, and the contrast-inversion fallback without exposing those utilities in production code.

 EchidnaOnePerWalletKeyToken